dell/csm-docs/content/docs/installation/helm/powerflex.md

 - Install Kubernetes or OpenShift (see [supported versions](../../../dell-csi-driver/#features-and-capabilities))
 - Install Helm 3
 - Enable Zero Padding on PowerFlex
-- Configure Mount propagation on container runtime
+- Mount propagation is enabled on container runtime that is being used
 - Install PowerFlex Storage Data Client
 - If using Snapshot feature, satisfy all Volume Snapshot requirements
 - A user must exist on the array with a role _>= FrontEndConfigure_